Industry structure and development

 Ethanol

-GoI has broad based its efforts to promote ethanol production in the country from multiple feed stocks, while sugarcane would in all probability remain the principal source in most years.
-Flex fuel engines are on the anvil to give customer the choice of fuel.
-Studies are on for developing a technology to blend ethanol with diesel.
+GoI has broad based its efforts to promote ethanol production in the country from multiple feedstocks.
+Grain based ethanol is rapidly expanding to challenge the dominance of sugar sector.
+Flex fuel engines that can run on gasoline, ethanol or any variable blend of two, are on the anvil to give customer the choice of fuel.
 GST on ethanol blended petrol has been lowered from 18% to 5% from 1st January 2023.
 GoI is thus blazing all guns to bolster ethanol production and consumption.

 Regulatory Framework